 - Below; in white/red scale: the enrichment of each of the motifs.
 Enrichments are not available for motifs with too little information content or for which control motifs could not be created.

 The enrichments are for three different background regions as the three triangles (all intergenic/intronic, only +/-2kb from TSS and outside +/- 2kb, in top, left and right, respectively).
 All three backgrounds exclude coding, 3'UTRs, and repetitive regions.
 The indicated number is for all Intergenic.

 Experiments names are systematically named using a name mapping scheme.

-- Motifs are matched to the genome using a p-value of 4^-8 using TFM-PVALUE.
+- Motifs are matched to the genome using a p-value of 4^-8 (threshold for each motif computed using TFM-PVALUE).
 A custom program is used to do the actual matching.

-- The motif matches file can be used for carrying out custom analyses (all coordinates are in hg19).
+- matches.txt.gz (1.2G): the motif matches which can be used for carrying out custom analyses (all coordinates are in hg19).

 - The file is 1 indexed, end inclusive.

 - The strand of the motif may not match the logo displayed on this website (which may be flipped to match others in the factor group).
 See the motifs.txt file below for the strand used to produce these matches.

 - matches-with-controls.txt.gz (13G) contains all the matches as matches.txt.gz, but also contains matches for the shuffled control motifs (indicated with _C#).